aantron/ocaml.org/data/planet/janestreet/what-if-writing-tests-was-a-joyful-experience.md

 source:
 ---

-<p>At Jane Street we use a pattern/library called &ldquo;expect tests&rdquo; that
+<p>At Jane Street we use a pattern/library called “expect tests” that
-makes test-writing feel like a REPL session, or like exploratory programming in a Jupyter notebook&mdash;with feedback cycles so fast and joyful that it feels almost tactile.
-Having used them for some time now this is the only way I&rsquo;d ever want to write tests.</p>
+makes test-writing feel like a REPL session, or like exploratory programming in a Jupyter notebook—with feedback cycles so fast and joyful that it feels almost tactile.
+Having used them for some time now this is the only way I’d ever want to write tests.</p>